CJT22/wcserver-vue-routing/README.md

-# finals-lab-activity-5
+# A Finals Lab Activity in 6WCSERVER

-> A Vue.js project
+> This Vue.js project serves as the 5th lab activity for our finals period in Web Server and Client Services.

 ## Build Setup